-Juanita Cooke Greenbelt Trail is a 10.2 mile moderately trafficked loop trail located near Fullerton, CA that features beautiful wild flowers and is rated as moderate.
+Juanita Cooke Greenbelt Trail is a 10.2 mile moderately trafficked loop trail located near Fullerton, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 Nice easy walk, shaded and scenic.
 Mountain bikers are crazy though and don't call out as they fly past.
 No off leash and few spots to sit.
 I did enjoy it and it's close to home but not the best dog adventure.